 Visual variable that determines the line type.
 See details.

-Visual variable that determines the border color alpha transparency.
+Visual variable that determines the color transparency.
 See details.

 - linejoin, lineend